 In cases where the Agency disseminates a study, analysis, or other information prior to the final Agency action or information product publication, requests for correction will be considered in those cases where the Agency has determined that: 1) a response would not unduly delay issuance of the Agency action or information product, and 2) the complainant has shown a reasonable likelihood of suffering actual harm from the Agency's dissemination if the Agency does not resolve the complaint prior to the final Agency action or information product dissemination.

-The NLRB's Director, Division of Information, is the initial point of contact for correction requests, and that Office will refer matters to be resolved to the appropriate division or office within the NLRB.
+The NLRB's Director, Office of Congressional and Public Affairs, is the initial point of contact for correction requests, and that Office will refer matters to be resolved to the appropriate division or office within the NLRB.
 If the matter is resolved at the division/office level, the staff will use reasonable efforts to send its response to the requestor within 60 days of the date the office or division received the request.
 If the resolution of the matter is particularly complicated or would benefit from consultation with other divisions or agencies, the NLRB will inform the requestor that more time is required, and indicate the reason why and an estimated decision date.